dcernach/hl2mt-js/README.md

 # hl2mt-js: Hero lab to MapTool

-An small Node/Electron (former Atom Shell) app which allows you to create and edit MapTool tokens generated from Herolab/Pathfinder portifolios.
+A small Node/Electron (former Atom Shell) app which allows you to create and edit MapTool tokens generated from Herolab/Pathfinder portifolios.
 It was mainly based on the works from Mark Mealman (https://bitbucket.org/mmealman/).

 ## About